yamatt/roar/README.md

 - Read-only access to archive contents
 - Pass-through for non-RAR files (files that aren't RAR archives are accessible in the mounted filesystem)
 - Efficient file caching for repeated reads
+- Automatic change detection: Uses inotify to watch for changes in the source directory and automatically updates the mounted filesystem when any files or directories are added, removed, renamed, or modified

 ## Requirements